Nice weekend; rain returns Monday

-High pressure settles in across the Midwest, which means a relatively clear sky with seasonable temperatures across the area.
-Highs top out in the lower to middle 40s this afternoon.
+High pressure will settle in across the Midwest, which means a relatively clear sky with seasonable temperatures across the area.
+Highs will top out in the lower to middle 40s Saturday afternoon.

-An increase in cloud cover should keep our temperatures in the 30s for much of the overnight hours – about 10° warmer than our lows this morning.
+An increase in cloud cover should keep our temperatures in the 30s for much of the overnight hours – it will be about 10° warmer than our lows from Saturday morning.

 Sunday:

-Busy forecast as we open the work week.
-System moves into the Midwest late Sunday night, sparking rain showers overnight into much of Monday.
+It is a busy forecast as we open the work week.
+A system will move into the Midwest late Sunday night, sparking rain showers overnight into much of Monday.
 Many areas should pick up between 0.25″-0.50″, with some of our southern counties picking up close to 1.0″ by Monday night.
 Wouldn’t be shocked to see some light snow mixing in late Monday night as well.

-In the wake of Monday’s system, another big blast of arctic air arrives, sending highs only to the 20s and 30s, and overnight lows into the teens for the midweek.
+In the wake of Monday’s system, another big blast of arctic air will arrive, sending highs only to the 20s and 30s, and overnight lows into the teens for the midweek.

 Wind chills Wednesday and Thursday morning will likely be in the single digits.